MaLuns/hexo-theme-async/docs/en/guide/index.md

 # Usage guide

-This author is on the topic of Hexo, so make sure you understand the basic uses of Hexo.
+This is a Hexo theme. so make sure you understand the basic uses of Hexo.
 For more information, see [Hexo's website](https://hexo.io/).

-If you have any bug reports or feature suggestions on this topic, you can initiate [Issues](https://github.com/MaLuns/hexo-theme-async/issues).
+If you have any bug reports or feature suggestions on this theme, you can initiate [Issues](https://github.com/MaLuns/hexo-theme-async/issues).

 If you have other related ideas and questions, head over to [Discussions](https://github.com/MaLuns/hexo-theme-async/discussions).